mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-conditionals.md

 if var1 == 350 : print "The value of the variable is 350"
 ```

 To run more than one line of code, you must use the multiple-line (or block) syntax.
-The first line ends in a colo (:).
+The first line ends in a colon (:).
 As with all Python block syntax, the whitespaces to the left of the lines must be the same throughout the block.
 As an example:

 ```python
 var1 = 350